 Post-flood reassessment needed

-In September 2013, the St. Vrain River experienced the most devastating flood ever documented.
+In September 2013, the St. Vrain Creek experienced the most devastating flood ever documented.
 A wall of water flowed down the mountains, lifting houses off their foundations, destroying riparian habitat, causing above ground gasoline tanks to bob in the water, breaching man-made ponds, and contributing at least four fatalities along the Front Range.
 More than 1,600 people were evacuated, 1,200 homes destroyed and damaged, and 900 square miles impacted by flooding in the region.
 This destruction was aggravated by the man-made changes to the watershed that preceded the flood event.
 For example, the watershed was dramatically altered by previous gravel and other mining activities immediately adjacent to the St. Vrain.
 The earlier gravel mines failed to reclaim the land and instead left behind numerous ponds that added to the floodwaters when they were breached by the mighty river, thus exacerbating the destruction.

 In its current webpage regarding flood resiliency, the Boulder County Commissioners offer the following statement: